Industrial organization

 Course description

 Industrial organization is the study of firms and markets.
 It focuses on firms’ behavior in imperfectly competitive markets.
-Such markets appear to be far more common than the perfectly competitive markets that were the focus of your basic microeconomics course.
+Such markets appear far more common than the perfectly competitive markets that were the focus of your introductory microeconomics course.
 Imperfectly competitive markets are characterized by strategic interaction among firms: firms’ profits depend on the combination of the decisions taken by all firms on the market.
 Therefore, firms must take this interdependence into account when they make their decisions.
-In such contexts, we want to understand how firms acquire and use market power.
+We want to understand how firms acquire and use market power in such contexts.
 We also want to shed light on government competition policy.
 This subject will be approached from both theoretical and applied perspectives.

 Learning objectives/outcomes